-This Korean spinach and mussel fermented soybean (doengjang) soup is so easy to make.
+This Korean spinach and mussel fermented soybean (doenjang) soup is so easy to make.
 It’s also healthy for you, hearty, and is the perfect companion to a bowl of freshly steamed rice.

-Some Benefits of Eating Fermented Soybean Paste (Doengjang)
+Some Benefits of Eating Fermented Soybean Paste (Doenjang)

 According to a study by Chonbuk National University’s Medical School, the group of participants who ate the fermented paste showed significant shrinkage of visceral fat in their abdominal CT scans.
-Many people believed that the salt in doengjang could cause high blood pressure, however, in the study it was noted that eating doengjang had little effect on blood pressure.
+Many people believed that the salt in doenjang could cause high blood pressure, however, in the study it was noted that eating doenjang had little effect on blood pressure.

 Another study also concluded that “dietary feeding of doenjang markedly suppressed the body weight gain, decreased the amount of body fat, and improved the lipid profile through inhibition of hepatic and adipocyte lipogenesis and modulation of adipokine production in high fat-fed mice”.
 I don’t know about you, but all these health benefits make me want to eat doenjang regularly.